vedranbrozovic/vedranbrozovic/README.md

 - 👋 Hi, I’m @vedranbrozovic
 - 👀 I’m interested in ... finance & analytics, data science, basketball...
 - 🌱 I’m currently learning ...
-Python, R, SQL
+Python, SQL, playing around with GenAI
 - 💞️ I’m looking to collaborate on ... open data projects, sports analytics
 - 📫 How to reach me ... you can find me on LinkedIn: https://www.linkedin.com/in/vedranbrozovic